Principal | Energy – NSW & ACT Leader

-Thomas leads Arup’s Energy Business across Southeast Asia and works with both private and public-sector clients all around the world to design integrated solutions to deliver against carbon, climate and environmental requirements.
+Thomas Briault leads Arup’s Energy business across NSW and the ACT and works with both private and public-sector clients all around the world to design integrated solutions to deliver against carbon, climate and environmental requirements.

 Thomas is a Chartered Engineer and is currently co-chair of the Independent Power Producers Forum (IPPF) Hydrogen Committee.